 - Zonta House Refuge’s Positive Pathways program that provides lifeskills training for vulnerable women; and

 - Starting Over Support that provides household items for families in crisis to help them rebuild their lives.
+This program is administered through People who Care.

 - Supporting the WA International Women’s Day (IWD) Collaboration of women’s service organisations to administer the WA Women’s Hall of Fame and other IWD activities.